 At Home Help Me Care, we accept a range of funding options.
-We access local authority funded clients and privately funded clients.
-Please get in touch and we can discuss your needs and the options for care and support.
+We accept local authority funded clients (with top up) and privately funded clients, and will work to create the right package of care.

 “I receive a budget to spend on the support which best suits my needs.”